Dalmane Side Effects

 Generic Name: flurazepam

 Note: This page contains information about the side effects of flurazepam.
 Some of the dosage forms included on this document may not apply to the brand name Dalmane.

 Not all side effects for Dalmane may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to flurazepam: oral capsule

-Along with its needed effects, some unwanted effects may be caused by flurazepam (the active ingredient contained in Dalmane).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by flurazepam (the active ingredient contained in Dalmane).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking flurazepam:Rare
+You should check with your doctor immediately if any of these side effects occur when taking flurazepam:Rare

 - Black, tarry stools